In the UK, part-time workers are protected from being unfavourably treated in comparison to full-time workers.

 So if someone works 4 days a week and everyone else works 5, the norm would be for them to get 80% of whatever everyone else gets.

-Sick pay entitlements for zero hours contract workers
+Sick pay entitlement for zero hours contract workers

 A zero hours contract is one where you don't guarantee any amount of work for someone.